 You’ll likely run into confusing language or coding that you don’t understand.
 If you’re struggling to comprehend contract terms, you should consult an expert to ensure you have a decent chance at negotiating.

 Once you collect all your data, you’ll want to use it to decide on your negotiation tactics.
-It’s crucial to understand what types of discounts are available through UPS or FedEx and that make sense for your business based on your shipping data.
-For example, there’s the FedEx volume discount that helps you save more the more you ship.
+It’s crucial to understand what types of discounts are available through UPS or FedEx and what makes sense for your business based on your shipping data.
+For example, the FedEx volume discount helps you save more the more you ship.

 One thing giving you the upper hand when negotiating with UPS or FedEx is the fact that you have options.
 Even if you don’t want to change carriers, you can use lower rates from competitors to help pressure FedEx or UPS for better rates.